eldariont/svim/README.md

 <img src="https://raw.githubusercontent.com/eldariont/svim/master/docs/SVclasses.png" align="right" width="400px">

-SVIM distinguishes five different SV classes: deletions, inversions, cut&paste insertions, interspersed and tandem duplications.
+SVIM distinguishes six different SV classes: deletions, inversions, cut&paste insertions, novel insertions, interspersed and tandem duplications.
 For each of these SV classes, it produces a BED file with the SV coordinates.
 Additonally, a VCF file is produced containing all found SVs.

 ### Contact
-If you experience problems or have suggestions please create issues or pull requests or contact heller_d@molgen.mpg.de.
+If you experience problems or have suggestions please create an issue or a pull request or contact heller_d@molgen.mpg.de.

 ### License